unknown-anna/deadbydaylight_three_language_parklist/README.md

-# deadbydaylight_three_language_parklist
-To share among international friends which park is in each languages
 # Dead By Daylight Perk Lists in English, Italian and Japanese

 This project is for gamer frieds to share perk names in each languages during "suvive with Friends" playthrough.